Skip to main content

 During clinical trials, some people had elevated liver enzymes while receiving Tysabri, which can indicate liver damage or inflammation.
 There have also been a few cases of liver damage resulting in jaundice (yellowing of the skin and eyes).

-Your healthcare provider will likely monitor your liver health periodically during treatment.
+Your healthcare team will likely monitor your liver health periodically during treatment.
 If your liver enzymes are significantly elevated, or if you develop liver damage symptoms, they may have you stop taking Tysabri.

-Let your provider know right away if you develop symptoms such as:
+Let your healthcare team know right away if you develop symptoms such as:

 • Extreme fatigue